Details

 DEREncodeable

-interface that will be extended by Java classes that contain Key or Certificate material.
+interface that will be implemented by Java API classes that contain binary-encodable key and certificate material.
 PEMEncoder

 andPEMDecoder

-classes to provide support for PEM.
-These APIs are immutable and reusable and do not keep state of the previously used security object.
+classes for encoding to and decoding from the PEM format.
+These APIs are immutable and reusable and do not keep state from the previously used security object.

 DEREncodable